Magna Carta Steamship Company

 7 nights: Begins similarly then heads out to the Christian site at Iona, the Isles of Eigg and Skye, Eilean Donan Castle, the pretty town of Plonkton and finally to the Kyle of Lochalsh.
 Bird and sea life sightings are features of this longer cruise.

-When to Go?
-Magna Carta Steamship Company cruises operate from April to October, and July and August are the busiest months for visits ashore to prime tourist spots.
+Magna Carta Steamship Company cruises operate from May to October, and July and August are the busiest months for visits ashore to prime tourist spots.
 But Scotland is rarely a crowded scene, just the contrary.

-Along the Same Lines: Hebrides Cruises, Majestic Line, Hebridean Island Cruises.
+Hebrides Cruises, The Majestic Line, Hebridean Island Cruises.

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.